-1. Learn about the political and economic situations that push and pull people's migration to the U.S.

-- and how U.S. consumer culture and policies such as the North American Free Trade Agreement (NAFTA) have helped to create these dynamics. - 2.
-Plan local and/or regional learning tours in our communities. - 3.
+- 1. Learn about the political and economic situations that push and pull people's migration to the U.S. and how U.S. consumer culture and policies, such as tariffs and the North American Free Trade Agreement (NAFTA), have helped to create these dynamics. - 2.
+Plan local and/or regional learning tours in your communities.
+Learn about the different organizations in your community working with immigrants and asylum seekers. - 3.
+Learn about the immigration process and laws around deportation within your community/state that impact immigrants and asylum seekers. - 4.
 Join study tours to the U.S./Mexico border, refugee camps or detention centers to learn more about U.S. immigration and refugee policies.
-Share our learnings. - 4.
-Learn about the process and timing of legally becoming a U.S. citizen. - 5.
-Learn about the detention centers across the U.S. that hold undocumented immigrants, and locate the ones nearest our congregations. - Attend a Bienvenido training to provide support for immigrants in our congregations and/or communities. - 7.
-Study and learn about the U.S.'s prison industry and how private prison corporations profit from their role in the current immigration system.
+Share your learnings. - 5.
+Engage in a listening process to learn about the work of existing and emerging migrant ministries within MC USA, as well as ongoing needs of those communities. - 6.
+Learn about the detention centers across the U.S. that hold undocumented immigrants and locate the ones nearest our congregations. - 7.
+Study and learn about the U.S. prison industry and how private prison corporations profit from their role in the current immigration system.